Graduate Student, Psychology

 In the summer of 2007, Lauren traveled to Utila, Honduras to assist in Dr. Kuczaj in studying the rough-toothed dolphin population, as well as other cetacean species, in the area.
 She also joined SPAWAR and the Naval Research Lab as a marine mammal observer on a three-week cruise in the eastern Gulf of Mexico to study the vocalizations and behavior of beaked whales.

 Lauren was introduced to Dr. Kathleen Dudzinski and DCP by Dr. Kuczaj in the fall of 2006.
-She is currently studying the role of tactile interactions in reconciliation in the Indo-Pacific bottlenose dolphin population off Mikura Island, Japan.
+For her MS degree, Lauren studied the role of tactile interactions in reconciliation in the Indo-Pacific bottlenose dolphin population off Mikura Island, Japan.